extremenetworks/ipfabric-docs/docs/source/solutions/essentials/overview.rst

 * Syslog configuration
 * NTP configuration and validation

-For more information about each action, read the :doc:`operation` guide.
+For more information about each action, read the :doc:`workflows` guide.

 Supported Devices
 -----------------